-The ACT88329 provides a bypass mode for 3.3V systems.
-This allows the 3.3V input voltage to power the ACT88329 regulators and be sequenced to the downstream loads.
+The ACT88327 provides a bypass mode for 3.3V systems.
+This allows the 3.3V input voltage to power the ACT88327 regulators and be sequenced to the downstream loads.
 In bypass mode, the Buck1 P-ch FET acts as a switch and the N-ch FET is disabled.
 The bypass switch turns on the 3.3V rail with the programmed delay and softstart time.

-In bypass mode, the ACT88329 Buck1 I2C registers are reconfigured to the following settings.
+In bypass mode, the ACT88327 Buck1 I2C registers are reconfigured to the following settings.

 - POK register bit is reconfigured to be the output of the Soft Start ramp.
-When soft start is complete and the voltage on the SW1 pin reaches VIN_B1-200mV, this bit goes high to allow the sequencing of the other regulators to continue.
-The POK bit no longer reports the Buck1 output voltage status. - ILIM register bit is reconfigured to be the output of the internal PMOS Current Detection circuit.
-This is set to 4.5A typical.
-If the bypass current exceeds the Internal PMOS Current Detection current, ILIM triggers the nIRQ output and gets latched in the ILIM0 bit if IRQ_nMASK = 1 (not masked).
-Overcurrent can also be masked with the ILIM_FLTMSK register.
-Note that ILIM_FLTMSK, ILIM_WARN_FLTMSK, OV_FLTMSK and UV_FLTMSK default to 1

-- (masked) at power up.
-The user can un-mask faults by setting these bits to 0 via I2C. - 3.
-The POK register bit is reconfigured to the output of the Internal PMOS circuit.
-The voltage threshold is set to VIN_B1-200mV rising and VIN_B1-300mV falling.
-If the bypass switch output goes below this value, it triggers an undervoltage fault condition and moves the IC into the OVUVFLT state.
+When soft start is complete and the voltage on the SW1 pin reaches VIN_B1-200mV, this bit goes high to allow the sequencing of the other regulators to continue. no longer reports the Buck1 output voltage status - 2.
+ILIM register bit is reconfigured to be the output of the internal PMOS Current Detection circuit.
+This is set to 3A typical.
+If the bypass current exceeds the Internal PMOS Current Detection current, ILIM triggers the nIRQ output and gets latched in the ILIMO bit if IRQ_nMASK = 1 (not masked).
+Overcurrent can also be masked with the ILIM_FLTMSK register. - POK register bit is reconfigured to the output of the Internal PMOS circuit.
+The voltage threshold is set to VIN_B1-300mV.
+If the bypass switch output goes below this value, it triggers an under-voltage fault condition and moves the IC into the OVUVFLT state.
 This immediately shuts down all regulators including the bypass switch.
 The system restarts in 100ms, following the programmed startup sequencing.
-This fault is disabled by default but can be enabled by setting the I2C bit UV_FLTMSK = 0.
+This fault can be masked with I2C bit UV_nMASK.
+This fault is latched in the UV_REG I2C bit.
+Shutdown due to overcurrent can also be masked via the I2C bit B1 PG FLTMSK.